Dre Campbell Farm

 Weeds can be a hassle in flower beds, sprouting between patio stones, or competing with vegetables in your garden.

-Here are some of the best natural ways to get rid of weeds in your garden and lawn.
+Here are some of the best natural remedies gardeners use to control weeds.

 White vinegar is highly effective as a contact herbicide.
 The acetic acid in vinegar causes the parts of the weed it touches to dry out [1].

-Use a spray bottle and apply it to weeds on a sunny day for the best results.
+Use a spray bottle for small areas or a garden sprayer for larger areas for the best results.

-To use, mix one gallon of white vinegar with one tablespoon of dish soap in a spray bottle.
+To use, mix 1 gallon of white vinegar with 1 tablespoon of dish soap in a garden sprayer or a large pump sprayer.
 Then, spray the mixture on the weeds.

 This remedy is also great for removing weeds from a large area, as you can pour the solution into a large pump sprayer for a broadcast application.

-Note: Vinegar can damage any plant it touches, so be cautious with your spray application.
+Note: Vinegar can damage any plant it comes into contact with, so be cautious when applying it.

 You can also sprinkle baking soda on weeds growing in crevices, like between bricks or rocks.
-The powder dehydrates and kills weeds.
+It can damage weed foliage and may help suppress small weeds growing in cracks and crevices.

 For garden use, apply baking soda carefully to avoid affecting surrounding plants.